bquarant/wnyhrc/supporters.md

 permalink: /supporters/
 ---
 <br>
-<h3>We would like to thank the following organizations for their financial contributions and other material support:</h3>
+<h3>We would like to thank the following organizations and individuals for their financial contributions and other material support:</h3>
 <br>
 <center><a href="http://www.subboard.com/"><img src="{{ site.baseurl }}/img/support/sbi.png" width="300"/></a></center>
 <br>